cioportfolio/python/docs/index.md

 Use a Python editor to try these exercises:

+- Try the example functions above.
+- Print some messages before the definition, inside the function block of code snd after the definition so you can see when the code is actually run.
 - Make a function called "add1" which takes one number as an input, adds 1 to it and gives back the result
 - Test your function by giving it some numbers and printing the results
 - Do the same again but with an "adder" function which takes two inputs and adds them together